Homestyle Goat Curry

 - In a heavy based pot, add oil, and when hot add sliced onions.
 Cook for 10 minutes on low until onions are sticky and caramelised.

 - Next mix in the jar of Latasha’s Kitchen Homestyle Curry Paste and the jar of water.
 Cook on low to medium heat for 10 minutes or until most of the water has evaporated.
 Add the sliced tomatoes and cook for another 5 minutes.

 - Now add the goat pieces.
 Turn heat up to high and coat the meat in the paste for approx. 5 minutes then lower the heat to medium and keep frying for another 10 minutes until it is well coated and sealed.

 - Next add salt, tinned tomatoes, 3 cups of water and bring to a rolling boil.
 Turn the heat to medium-low and simmer for 30 minutes.
 Add potatoes, coconut cream and bring quickly to the boil before lowering the heat and gently simmering for 45 minutes, with a lid on.

-- Serve with pilaf rice, garnish as liked.
+- Serve with pilaf rice.